Our strategy

 Description

-The land investment cycle typically spans a three to five year horizon, and so it is important to plan for changes to macroeconomic conditions and industry-specific legislation that could occur over this period.
+The land investment cycle typically spans a three-to-five year horizon, and so it is important to plan for changes to macroeconomic conditions and industry-specific legislation that could occur over this period.

 Our strategy is to operate in mid-market regional locations, which are generally less susceptible to significant market movements.
+St. Modwen Homes operates in similar markets and thus is complementary to our existing strategy.

 We aim to grow the business in a considered way, such that organic growth can be supported by the free cashflow generated, with targeted free cashflow of 50% of EBITDA over the medium term.
+The structure of the St. Modwen acquisition is such that the initial payment can be met from existing cash resources.
+The deferred consideration is due in July 2027 and capable of being funded from cash generated from the related St. Modwen assets as these are traded out over the 30 month post-acquisition period.

 Performance

-* As at the end of December 2023
+* As at the end of December 2024

 Looking ahead